Self Attention with Temporal Prior: Can We Learn More from Arrow of Time?: Discussion

-A recent study suggested that in Transformers with multiple heads, attention matrices tend to become very similar to each other collapsing into a single matrix \cite{voita2019analyzing}.
-This work suggest that because of this lack of diversity, Transformers experience some limitations in its potential.
+A recent study suggested that attention matrices in Transformers with multiple heads tend to become very similar to each other, collapsing into a single matrix \cite{voita2019analyzing}.
+This work suggests that because of this lack of diversity, Transformers experience some limitations in its potential.
 In SAT-Transformer, due to the effect of kernels, we found that attention matrices became much more diverse compared to vanilla Transformer.
-Although this may not be the main reason why SAT-Transformer reaches exceptional performance, we believe this might be one of the minor reasons.
+Although this may not be the main reason SAT-Transformer reaches exceptional performance, we believe this might be one of the minor reasons.